 With a world food crisis, drought and civil unrest over escalating food prices, around the world, we all have concerns about food security and the ability to feed our own families.
-An info-graphic is circulating the internet that tells us that we need a full 2 acres to be self sufficient in food on a omnivore diet, implying less land if one is vegan.
-The problem with a graphic like this is that it discourages experimentation, and assumes a one-size-fits all family eating style.
+An info-graphic is circulating the internet that tells us that we need a full 2 acres to be self-sufficient in food on an omnivore diet, implying less land if one is vegan.
+The problem with a graphic like this is that it discourages experimentation, and assumes a one-size-fits-all family eating style.
 It uses yield estimates taken from mono-cultural commercial agriculture and imposes them on the homestead.
-This discourages people who want to attempt to be self sufficient and live a more sustainable life.
+This discourages people who want to attempt to be self-sufficient and live a more sustainable life.
 2 acres is a substantial investment in a highly productive agricultural belt or near an urban area.
 And this info-graphic assumes highly productive land — expensive land.

 So is 2 acres a reasonable estimate?
-That depends where you live and what you mean by “self-sufficiency”.
-When Canada was being divided up in homesteading grids — it was assumed that on the Prairies an average family would need a section of land (over 1,000 acres) to be self-sufficient.
+That depends on where you live and what you mean by “self-sufficiency”.
+When Canada was being divided up into homesteading grids — it was assumed that on the Prairies an average family would need a section of land (over 1,000 acres) to be self-sufficient.
 In those days, self-sufficient meant to survive to the next year, without grocery stores to fall back on.
-In Ontario and B.C. the amount of land necessary to feed and cloth a family was considered a 1/4 section — 160 acres.
+In Ontario and B.C. the amount of land necessary to feed and clothe a family was considered a 1/4 section — 160 acres.
 That area provided water, food, energy, and a livelihood.
-Along the St. Laurence and in the Maritimes the amount of land needed was less — due to the proximity of fishing and water.
-The closer one is to fresh water, whether a stream or through rainfall, the less land that is necessary to sustain a family.
+Along St. Laurence River and in the Maritimes the amount of land needed was less — due to the proximity of fishing and water.
+The closer one is to freshwater, whether a stream or through rainfall, the less land that is necessary to sustain a family.

 So what’s a reasonable estimate for how much land you really need to sustain your family?

-Goats can be housed in a shed near the house, a lean to onto the house or even the back of the garage.
+Goats can be housed in a shed near the house, a lean-to onto the house or even the back of the garage.
 They only need a small bedding area and can be taken for walks in the hedgerows of your neighbourhood to feed on browse.
 They can be given a loafing area or be tethered in different spots around the yard to help keep down weeds.
-Protect them from stray dogs and predators and they will give you 8 to 10 years of the highest quality raw milk for drinking, cheese, yogourt and ice-cream.
+Protect them from stray dogs and predators and they will give you 8 to 10 years of the highest quality raw milk for drinking, cheese, yogurt and ice cream.
 They can be fed with garden waste.
 Or share your field peas and produce with them, in exchange for their milk.
 Their manure will increase the fertility of the garden space.
-2 full size dairy goats will give your family a gallon of milk a day and 3 kids for 90 lbs. of meat every fall.
+2 full-size dairy goats will give your family a gallon of milk a day and 3 kids for 90 lbs. of meat every fall.
 Live in an urban area?
 Invest in Nigerian Dwarf goats and half the production rates, as well as the food inputs.

 Instead of corn in cooler regions, grow potatoes.
 They offer more calories and can be grown in more climates and take up less space.
 You can follow a crop of potatoes with kale for a longer harvest season, even in a colder climate.